oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0-csd06.md

   optional: <is_optional>
   allocation: <allocation_property_assignments>
 ```
-When single-line grammar is used for the `relationship` keyname in a
-requirement assignment, TOSCA Processors MUST first try to resolve
+When single-line relationship grammar is used, TOSCA Processors MUST
-the value of the `relationship` keyname as the symbolic name of a
+first try to resolve the value of the `relationship` keyword as the
-relationship type.
-If no relationship type with that name is found,
+symbolic name of a relationship type.
+If no relationship type with
-the Processor MUST then try to find a relationship template with that
+that name is found, the Processor MUST then try to find a relationship
-name.
-If no such relationship template is found, the grammar must be
+template with that name.
+If no such relationship template is found,
-determined to be in error.
+the grammar must be determined to be in error.

 And finally, to simplify requirement assignment grammar, the following
 single-line grammar may be used if only a concrete node template for